 Types of General Contractor Licenses in the State of Florida

-There are two types of general contractor licenses in the state of Florida:
+There are two types of general contractor licenses in the State of Florida:

 Work Experience and Education

-- 2 years as a general worker, 1 year as a foreman and 1 year of construction education credits.
+- 2 years of construction education credits, 1 year as a general worker and 1 year as a supervisor or foreman.

 *Construction education credits are only considered valid when obtained from an accredited institution or program.

 Applying to Take the Examination

-- Online – go to Professional Testing Homepage and click on the ‘Examination Programs’ tab, then click the link to the ‘Construction Industry Licensing Board Examinations’
+- Online – go to www.proftesting.com.
+Click on the Examination Programs tab, and follow the link to the Construction Industry Licensing Board Examination.

 Professional Testing Inc.